-precisely during this time-in the 1960s-that Pierre Bourdieu developed his analysis of forms of domination based on cultural and symbolic capital.
+This combination of the effects of both financial capital and cultural capital appears to constitute something new on this scale-particularly in comparison with the postwar period, when patrimonial inequality played a lesser role following the military, political, and social upheaval of the years between 1914 and 1945.
+It was precisely during this time - more precisely in the 1960s - that Pierre Bourdieu developed his analysis of forms of domination based on cultural and symbolic capital.
 These concepts have clearly lost none of their relevance in the early twenty-first century-in fact quite the contrary.
-It is simply that now they are combined with the return of real estate and financial capital to a level comparable to that observed in the late nineteenth and early twenty-first century.
+It is simply that now they are combined with the return of real estate and financial capital to a level comparable to that observed in the late nineteenth and early twentieth century.
 To understand the relationship between production and power in the twenty-first century, it seems to me that it is necessary to combine Marx's observations with those of Bourdieu in order to develop a real political and historical economics of capital and inequality between social classes.